JardaniWorld/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This code prints a chessboard
+This code prints the sum of two diagonals of a square matrix